Published on

-Artificial Intelligence (AI) is becoming an indispensable part of many businesses, from process automation to data analysis and customer interaction.
-However, to understand how AI operates and applies effectively, grasping core terminology is extremely important.
-This article will simply explain the most common AI concepts, along with practical examples and specific benefits for businesses.
+Artificial Intelligence (AI) is becoming an indispensable part of many businesses, from automating processes to data analysis and customer interaction.
+However, to understand how AI operates and applies effectively, grasping core terminology is crucial.
+This article will simply explain the most common AI concepts, along with real-world examples and specific benefits for businesses.

-- RAG (Retrieval-Augmented Generation): Combining LLM with databases
+4. RAG (Retrieval-Augmented Generation): Combines LLM with databases

-- NLP (Natural Language Processing): AI understanding and interacting with language
+9. NLP (Natural Language Processing): AI that understands and interacts with language

-- AI Agent: An AI system that autonomously executes tasks
+12. AI Agent: AI systems that autonomously execute tasks

 1. Artificial Intelligence (AI)